NRS Publication Schedule Changes

 3. Deaths involving coronavirus (COVID-19) in Scotland

-The latest publication by NRS is the 18th weekly analysis of the impact and spread of COVID-19 related deaths across Scotland.
+This latest publication by NRS is the 19th weekly analysis of the impact and spread of COVID-19 related deaths across Scotland.
 This publication was introduced to provide clear and accessible official statistics delivering headline figures and more detailed analyses.

-Should there be any significant changes in the spread or impact of COVID-19, NRS will consider re-introducing a weekly publication.
+NRS will consider re-introducing a weekly publication should there be any significant changes in the spread or impact of COVID-19.